TAMUSHPE/tamushpe-guides/docs/new-personal-website/Week-2/creating_navbar.md

 ---

-To begin, we will separate a section of our code for the navbar and set up our design.
+Now we can begin to implement our navbar.
+To do this, we will separate a section of our code for the navbar and set up our design.

 ``` html
 <body>